-Tneshia Richards, Program Coordinator t_richards@southwesterncc.edu 828.339.4459 or 800.447.4091, ext.
+Donna Pruitt Conner, Program Coordinator d_conner@southwesterncc.edu 828.339.4459 or 800.447.4091, ext.
 4459

 The Associate Degree Nursing curriculum provides knowledge and strategies to integrate safety and quality into nursing care, to practice in a dynamic environment, and to meet individual needs which impact health, quality of life, and achievement of potential.